 Stoicism came of age in a time of political turmoil much like today.
 Remember that Stoicism isn’t about judging other people.
-It’s not a moral philosophy you’re supposed to project and enforce onto the world.
-No, it’s a personal philosophy that’s designed to direct your behavior.
+It’s not a moral philosophy handed down by a perfect god that you’re supposed to project and enforce onto the world.
+No, it’s a personal philosophy that’s designed to inform how to live a quality life.
 Remember, there is no “bible” of the Stoics which lays out the whole thing.
 Stoicism was largely taught in the oral tradition and what writings there we have are lecture notes, letters, and personal diaries.
 These teach us to philosophies, to be a Philo (lover) of Sophia ( wisdom).
 And to focus on what you can control while being indifferent to what you don’t.
-This locus of control focus is “wisdom” exactly.
+Living life in pursuit of wisdom is a quality life.

 This is why Marcus Aurelius wrote (as a note to himself): “Be tolerant with others and strict with yourself.”

-You have to be disciplined with yourself, and your reactions.
+Be disciplined with yourself, and your reactions.
 If someone acts ridiculous, let them.
 If you’re acting ridiculous, that’s on you.
-Notice the problem, stop it, and work on preventing it from happening in the future.
+Notice the problem (which is your reaction, not the external event itself), stop it, and work on preventing it from happening in the future.
 What you do is in your control.
 That is your business.
 Be strict about it.

 This is especially important to remember at a time when many people seem to be consumed with every tweet or quip from certain politicians, celebrities, or “influencers”.
 Leave other people to themselves.
 You have enough to worry about.